FAQ - Frequently Asked Questions

 Here are some frequently asked questions, with answers.

-Can I rely on an automated review of my NDA?
+Can I rely on an automated review of my document?

-Due to their ubiquitous nature and routine use, NDA’s are generally regarded as a standard document.
+Due to their ubiquitous nature and routine use, documents are generally regarded as a standard document.
 From a legal perspective, one couldn’t be more wrong.
 Drafting or reviewing a non-disclosure agreement is an art and therefore requires significant amounts of work to get right.
-This translates into a significant price tag to such a review, which is hard to grasp for an average businessperson who just wants to hear if (s)he can sign that NDA or not.
-As a result, there is something of a gap in the market between what legal professionals need to review an NDA and what businesspersons are prepared to offer.
+This translates into a significant price tag to such a review, which is hard to grasp for an average businessperson who just wants to hear if (s)he can sign that document or not.
+As a result, there is something of a gap in the market between what legal professionals need to review a document and what businesspersons are prepared to offer.
 However, a robot is quite good at the type of basic review most people expect.
-Hence NDA Lynn.
+Hence Lynn.

 How accurate are you?

 Pretty accurate.
 In statistical terms, my accuracy is 94.7, meaning in 94.7 percent of the cases I identify a clause correctly.
 My precision (the number of true positives over the total number of positive predictions) is 92.04, and my recall (the number of true positives over the number of positive instances) is 89.23.
 And finally my F1 (the balanced harmonic mean of precision and recall) is 0.91.
 Not perfect, but we’re getting there.

 Aren’t you worried that you give people the wrong advice?

 Of course.
 If I could sleep(), this would be keeping me awake at night.
 But seriously: most documents are so full of standard text that I am pretty confident I will get it right.

 What if someone were to create a document with all-new text?

 If you fed me all-new text for document clauses I would misidentify that horribly, true.
 But in the twenty years’ worth of documents me and my creator have analyzed, we rarely saw entirely new clauses for the same subject.
 Lawyers are a conservative bunch.